kataras/iris/README.md

 </p>

 Iris is fully vendored.
-That means it is independent of any API changes in the used libraries and will work seamlessly in the future!
+That means it is independent of any API changes in the used libraries and **will work seamlessly in the future**!

-Iris follows the latest tech trends around the world.

-Iris' features are visible to other web frameworks after some time.
-That means that Iris is followed by other go web frameworks.

-The executable file size is a critical part of Application Deployment process.
+The size of the executable file is a critical part of the Application Deployment Process,

-I made two very simple identical applications, the first written with a famous mini web framework named `gin`(=Just a Router, with logger, recover and pure Context support) and the second in `iris`
+I made two very simple identical applications, the first written with a famous mini web framework named `gin`(=a Router, with logger, recover and pure Context out-of-the-box support) and the second in `iris`
 (=every feature that you will need at the first place is bundled when you install Iris.
-Including sessions, websockets, typescript support, a cloud-editor, the view engine with 5 different template parsers, two Routers to select from, an end-to-end framework to test your API, more than 60 handy helpers via Context, complete rest API implementation, and cors, basicauth, internalization i18n, logger and recover middleware).
+Including sessions, websockets, typescript support, a cloud-editor, the view engine with 5 different template parsers, two Routers to select from, an end-to-end framework to test your API, more than 60 handy helpers via Context, complete rest API implementation, and cors, basicauth, internalization i18n, logger and recover middleware out-of-the-box).

 I ran `go build` for both of them,

  - the first had `9.029 KB` overall file size,
  - the second had `8.505 KB` overall file size!

-Keep note that the same app written in pure `net/http` had produced an executable file with `5.380 KB` size.
+ - net/http` had produced an executable file with `5.380 KB` size

-Note that these applications doesn't uses any third-party library, they are simple applications, if we used other features like sessions and websockets then the size of `gin` and `net/http` could be the double, while in the same time `iris`' overall file size will remain almost the same.
+> The app didn't used any third-party library.
+If you test the same thing I test and adapt other features like sessions and websockets then the size of `gin` and `net/http` could be doubled while `iris`' overall file size will remain almost the same.

-Result: Iris' executable file size is even smaller than simple router libraries!
+**Applications that are written using Iris have smaller file sizes** than a single router library!

 > Q: How is that possible?

 > A: The Iris' vendor was done manually without any third-party tool.
 That means that I had the chance to remove any unnecessary code that Iris never uses internally.

+Always follows the latest trends and best practices.
+Iris is the **Secret To Staying One Step Ahead of Your Competition**.

 Iris is a high-performance tool, but it doesn't stops there.
-Performance depends on your application too, Iris helps you to make the right choices on every step.
+Performance depends on your application too, **Iris helps you to do the right choices** on every step.

-Familiar and easy API.
+**Familiar** and easy **API**.
+Sinatra-like REST API.

-Examples and Documentation for the most use cases and if you don't find something, just do an online search of the net/http way and adapt this way to Iris, Iris is not black-magic, I didn't invent the world.
+Contains examples and documentation for all its features.

-Iris is a low-level web framework, you know what you code on each single line.
+Iris is a `low-level access` web framework, you always know what you're doing.

-You'll never miss a thing from `net/http`, but if you do on some point, no problem because Iris is fully compatible with stdlib, you still have access to `http.ResponseWriter` and `http.Request`, you can adapt any third-party middleware of form `func(http.ResponseWriter, *http.Request, next http.HandlerFunc)` as well.
+You'll **never miss a thing** from `net/http`, but if you do on some point, no problem because Iris is fully compatible with stdlib, you still have access to `http.ResponseWriter` and `http.Request`, you can adapt any third-party middleware of form `func(http.ResponseWriter, *http.Request, next http.HandlerFunc)` as well.

-Iris is a community-driven project, you suggest and I code.
+Iris is a community-driven project, **you suggest and I code**.

-Unlike others, this repository is very active.
-When you post an issue, you get an answer in the next couple of minutes, hours at the worst.
-If you find a bug, I am obliged to fix it on the same day.
+Unlike other repositories, this one is **very active**.
+When you post an issue, you get an answer at the next couple of minutes(hours at the worst).
+If you find a bug, **I am obliged to fix** that on the same day.

-If you're coming from <a href="https://nodejs.org/en/">Node.js</a> world, this is the <a href="https://github.com/expressjs/express">expressjs</a> for the <a href="https://golang.org">Go Programming Language.</a>

 > Q: Why this framework is better than alternatives, does the author is, simply, better than other developers?